Reat History, Family Crest & Coats of Arms

 Another branch of the family was found at Weston in Suffolk. " Weston Hall, the ancient seat of the family of Rede, a handsome mansion in the Elizabethan style, was partly taken down within a few years, and the remainder converted into a farmhouse."

-Important Dates for the Reat family
+Early History of the Reat family

 This web page shows only a small excerpt of our Reat research.
 Another 116 words (8 lines of text) covering the years 1758, 1600, 1385, 1415, 1502, 1511, 1579, 1609, 1692, 1692, 1721, 1519, 1593, 1683, 1620, 1644, 1541, 1551, 1795, 1866 and are included under the topic Early Reat History in all our PDF Extended History products and printed products wherever possible.